BS Physics

 Program Information

-The Bachelor of Science in Physics program provides a solid foundation in the core areas of physics.
-Hands-on laboratory experience and research opportunities enhance the learning experience, allowing students to apply theoretical concepts to real-world scenarios and develop essential scientific skills.
+The Bachelor of Science in Physics builds a solid foundation in the core areas of physics and extends the breadth of knowledge into areas that typically require graduate specialization.
+Intense hands-on laboratories and plentiful research opportunities enhance the learning experience, training students in transferable science skills.

 Program Type